 Thank you for considering brain donation!
 Advance planning offers the best chances for a successful brain donation.
-Brain banks require that brains are procured within hours of the donor’s death.
-A few require a 4- or 8-hour post-mortem interval.
-The maximum delay is 24 hours following death.
-There are no exceptions.
+Brain banks require that brains are recovered within hours of the donor’s end-of-life.
+A few require a 4- or 8-hour interval.
+With few exceptions (such as if the intended donor is refrigerated within an hour of death), the maximum delay is 24 hours post-mortem.
 This requirement makes it very difficult to organize a brain donation after the donor has passed away.

 Brain donations are accomplished with the cooperation of up to seven parties: